- Learn Linux

 This will be discussed in more detail later.

-Having commands that run on the command line without requiring interaction from the user, is particularly useful where the command is used in conjunction with other commands or when the task needs to run in the background.
+Commands designed to run from the command line will normally have some options that can be used to change the way the command works.
 A typical command may have multiple options to change the way it acts on the data, and may take other arguments such as filenames, or inputed text.

 command option(s) argument(s)